 The data used was pre-cleaned.
 The first phase of building the machine learning model was thus completed.
 First, the data set, a file in csv format, was uploaded as is to Google Cloud BigQuery data warehouse.
 The download took advantage of BigQuery’s ability to identify the database schema directly from the file structure.
 The AutoML Tabular feature found in the VertexAI tool was used to build the actual model.

 After some clicking, the tool was told which of the price predictive parameters were numeric and which were categorical variables.
 In addition, the tool was told which column contains the predicted parameter.
 It all took about an hour to work.
 After that, the training was started and we started waiting for the results.
 About 2.5 hours later, the Google Cloud robot sent an email stating that the model was ready.

 The final result was a positive surprise

 However, the benefits of GCP AutoML do not end there.
-It would be possible to integrate this model with very little effort into the GCP data pipeline.
+It would be possible to integrate this model with very little effort into the Google Cloud data pipeline.
 The model could also be loaded as a container and deployed in other cloud platforms.

 Approach which pays off in the future as well